 Swastik Logo

 To finally cross out the association with Nazism and fascism, the designers used the Jain swastika.
-It is associated with Jainism, an Indian religion about self-improvement of the soul to achieve eternal bliss and omniscience.
-This is a direct link to nirvana.
+It is associated with Jainism, an Indian religion about the self-improvement of the soul to achieve eternal bliss and omniscience.
+This is a direct link to Nirvana.
 The emblem features a badge with tapered and slightly wavy ends.
 They resemble flames because they have the appropriate color – a gradient transition from yellow to red.

 The style of the inscription remained the same: smooth, even, chopped, with a beveled top at the “t,” which looks like the number “1”.
 Instead of a dot, the letter “i” has a convex square that resembles a TV screen.
 And “k” consists of two halves: a pillar and an index arrow. “a” is missing a tail, so its right side is slightly raised.